monterail/guidelines/README.md

 Put all code that is dependent at the top of `stylesheets.css.scss`.

-### Learn about CSS specifity and keep it as low as possible
+### Learn about CSS specificity and keep it as low as possible

 http://www.htmldog.com/guides/cssadvanced/specificity/